REN TV: Programming during this phase

-Since 2015.
-The Return of Vladimir Tyulin
+The Return of Vladimir Tyulin (since 2015)

-On February 16, 2015 (around 5:00 a.m.), REN TV conducted a full—scale rebranding: the logo and design changed, and the updated slogan "A New Dimension!" appeared..
+On 16 February 2015 (around 05:00), REN TV conducted a full—scale rebranding: the logo and design changed, and the updated slogan A New Dimension! appeared.
 The new broadcasting concept was aimed at expanding and rejuvenating the audience.
 In March 2015, REN TV's former editor-in-chief, Vladimir Tyulin, returned to the post of CEO.

-On January 1, 2016, by decision of the shareholders of REN TV, local broadcasting in the cities where the channel's own stations were located was discontinued.
-Currently, only the federal REN TV is broadcasting there, and regional inserts are limited to inserts of regional advertising., sold by JSC Region Media (formerly CJSC Video International Trend).
-On May 1, REN TV completed the move from its office on Zubovsky Boulevard to the loft of the Vladimir Ilyich Factory in 1 Partiyany Lane, building 57, building 3.
-A high-definition (HD) version of the channel has been available since October 4.
+On 1 January 2016, by decision of the REN TV shareholders, local broadcasting in the cities where the channel's owned-and-operated stations were located was discontinued.
+Since then, only the federal version of the channel from Moscow is broadcasting there, and regional inserts are limited to regional advertising, sold by JSC Region Media (formerly CJSC Video International Trend).
+On 1 May, REN TV completed the move from its office on Zubovsky Boulevard to the loft of the Vladimir Ilyich Factory in 1 Partiyany Lane, building 57, building 3.
+A high-definition version of the channel has been available since 4 October.
 In December 2016, REN TV JSC (a television company producing information and socio-political programs for the channel), REN TV Media Holding LLC and RTL Rusland LLC were liquidated through their merger with Accept LLC.

-On June 2, 2017, as part of the merger of the information services of two television companies from the National Media Group (REN TV and Channel Five), the Izvestia multimedia Information Center became the supplier and producer of news for them.
+On 2 June 2017, as part of the merger of the information services of two television companies from the National Media Group (REN TV and Channel Five), the Izvestia Multimedia Information Center became the supplier and producer of news for both.